NaveenJagadeesan/FEM-Project---Rectangular-Block-with-Discontinuity/README.md

 # Finite Element Analysis of a Rectangular Block with a Circular Hole

+Kindy refer to the attached project PDF (Project Study_FiniteElementAnalysis.pdf) to understand more about Finite Element Analysis.

 ## Overview
 This project applies the Finite Element Method (FEM) to analyze the stress and displacement distribution in a rectangular block with a circular hole.
 The study compares results from a Python-based FEM solver with those from commercial FEA software (Altair HyperWorks).